 Of all the counted experiments, also included those that are less stressful: For example, it must be reported if blood is taken from a rhesus macaque at the DPZ.
 The process is performed under anesthesia and the animal does not suffer permanent harm.

 The moderate decline in the number of laboratory animals used in biomedical research, which continues to grow, shows that biomedical research is becoming increasingly economical with laboratory animals.
 It contributes to a constantly growing field of research with a decreasing proportion of laboratory animals.
-For example, federal spending on health research alone has risen by an average of around 6 percent each year since 2010, most recently to 2.51 billion euros in 2018 (Federal Report on Research and Innovation 2018).
+For example, federal spending on health research alone has risen by an average of around 6 percent each year since 2010.
+The pandemic has once again led to a drastic increase in federal research spending on health research, following a steady rise in previous years.
+In 2020, for example, spending rose by 33 percent to around 3.6 billion euros compared with the previous year.
+In 2021, spending increased again to 3.74 billion euros.
+This means that federal funding more than doubled between 2010 and 2021.
+The number of laboratory animals, on the other hand, showed no increase.
+(Federal Report on Research and Innovation 2020).

 One reason for this is the internationally recognized 3Rs principle for reducing experiments to a necessary minimum.
 This ethical principle is practised daily in science, which is also reflected in the stable number of laboratory animals as the scope of research increases (Figure 3).

 Non-human primates - only a thousandth of experimental animals

 Nonhuman primates represent less than one-thousandth of all research animals in Germany (in 2021 it was a total of 1,886).
 They are used only in experiments of greater scientific importance and only if there is neither an alternative method nor the possibility of carrying out the experiment with less developed species.

 Nonhuman primates are also used to study serious diseases, to test medical product development, or to test the safety of drugs, ingredients or medical products.